arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ## Conclusion

 In this application note, we have learned how to implement a Machine learning project powered by Edge Impulse and the Arduino Cloud at the edge using a Nicla Voice and a Portenta H7.
 This application could be a simple demonstration of how Arduino's environment simplifies the workflow for developing smart solutions to solve real-life situations by integrating "complex" and mighty algorithms with just a few easy-to-follow steps.
-We covered sound recognition, BLE communication, and real-time Cloud monitoring.
+We covered sound recognition, Bluetooth® Low Energy communication, and real-time Cloud monitoring.

 ### Next Steps